Category of preordered sets

-In mathematics, the category Ord has preordered sets as objects and order-preserving functions as morphisms.
+In mathematics, the category PreOrd has preordered sets as objects and order-preserving functions as morphisms.

 This is a category because the composition of two order-preserving functions is order preserving and the identity map is order preserving.

-The monomorphisms in Ord are the injective order-preserving functions.
+The monomorphisms in PreOrd are the injective order-preserving functions.

-The empty set (considered as a preordered set) is the initial object of Ord, and the terminal objects are precisely the singleton preordered sets.
-There are thus no zero objects in Ord.
+The empty set (considered as a preordered set) is the initial object of PreOrd, and the terminal objects are precisely the singleton preordered sets.
+There are thus no zero objects in PreOrd.

-The categorical product in Ord is given by the product order on the cartesian product.
+The categorical product in PreOrd is given by the product order on the cartesian product.

-We have a forgetful functor Ord → Set that assigns to each preordered set the underlying set, and to each order-preserving function the underlying function.
-This functor is faithful, and therefore Ord is a concrete category.
+We have a forgetful functor PreOrd → Set that assigns to each preordered set the underlying set, and to each order-preserving function the underlying function.
+This functor is faithful, and therefore PreOrd is a concrete category.
 This functor has a left adjoint (sending every set to that set equipped with the equality relation) and a right adjoint (sending every set to that set equipped with the total relation).

+While PreOrd is a category with different properties, the category of preordered groups, denoted PreOrdGrp, presents a more complex picture, nonetheless both imply preordered connections.